Immersion in Water

-As His conversation with John shows, He was submitting Himself to the will of the Father.
+Immersion in water came first in the Lord's life.
+His conversation with John in Matthew 3'13-15 shows that He was submitting Himself to the will of the Father.

-He was carrying out His desire to fulfill the first commandment: "... love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength," Mark 12'30:
+He was carrying out the first commandment to "... love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength".
+Mark 12'30 says:

 "Jesus came from Galilee to John at the Jordan to be immersed by him.

 And John tried to prevent Him, saying, 'I need to be immersed by You, and are You coming to me?'

 But Jesus answered and said to him, 'Permit it to be so now, for thus it is fitting for us to fulfill all righteousness.'
 Then he allowed Him," Matthew 3'13-15.